Pradeepika-dev/forum-management-fe/README.md

 # forum-management-fe
+This is the frontend codebase relevant to forum-management application.
 1. Open up a Windows command prompt.
 2. Change into the directory where "xampp/htdocs" is located in the command prompt.
 3. Move to "master" branch and clone the project from Github(https://github.com/Pradeepika-dev/forum-management-fe).